-The SETs are the standards which pre-registration education and training programmes must meet in order to be approved by us.

-The SETs ensure that learners are prepared for safe and effective practice.
+The SETs are the standards which education and training programmes must meet in order to be approved by us.
+The SETs make sure that learners are prepared for safe and effective practice.
 A programme which meets the SETs allows a learner who completes that programme to meet the standards of proficiency (SOPs).
-These are the required knowledge, skills and understanding for safe and effective practice in each profession.
-The SETs also ensure that learners are able to meet the HCPC standards of conduct, performance and ethics (SCPE), the ethical principles and expectations of a professional's behaviour.
-If a learner successfully completes an approved programme they are then eligible to apply to the HCPC for registration.
+The SOPs set out the knowledge, skills and understanding that are needed for safe and effective practice in each profession.
+The SETs also make sure that learners are able to meet our standards of conduct, performance and ethics (SCPEs), the ethical principles and expectations of a professional's behaviour.
+If a learner successfully completes an approved programme, they are eligible to apply to us for registration.

-Our governing legislation (the Health and Social Work Professions Order 2001) says that we must set our standards, including standards for education providers, at the level necessary for safe and effective practice.
+Our governing legislation (the Health Professions Order 2001) says that we must set our standards, including standards for education providers, at the level necessary for safe and effective practice.
 This is what we call the 'threshold' level.
-However we recognise that many education and training programmes exceed this.
+However, we recognise that many education and training programmes go beyond this.

 All of the SETs apply to all of the education and training programmes we approve.
-However, the way they are implemented may differ among programmes, often depending on the profession or model of delivery.
-We want to encourage the development of new education and training programmes and the ability of existing providers to structure or deliver their programmes in different or innovative ways.
-We have therefore avoided setting detailed requirements for how you should meet the standards.
-Instead, we approve and monitor how you have achieved the required outcomes; the policies and processes you have in place; and how you implement, review and evaluate them.
+However, the way they are implemented may differ between programmes, and this often depends on the profession or the way they are delivered.

+We want to encourage education providers to develop new education and training programmes, and providers of existing programmes to structure or deliver them in different or innovative ways.
+Therefore, we have avoided setting detailed requirements for how you should meet the standards.
+Instead, we approve and monitor how you have achieved the required outcomes, the policies and processes you have in place, and how you implement, review and evaluate them.